 So what does "bottle episode" mean?

-Bottle Episode Meaning and Definition
+Bottle Episode Definition

 A bottle episode is an episode of television that is produced for a limited amount of money and with limited sets, characters, and locations.
 It usually involves all the primary cast members, with limited storylines as well.